-Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB 793 (Piqua) for the United States Navy.
+Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin (hull #YTB-793) as the YTB-793 (Piqua) for the United States Navy.

-The tug was sold by the Defense Reutilization and Marketing Service (DRMS) to McAllister Towing and Transportation of New York, New York where she was renamed as the Ellen McAllister on November 20th, 2001.
+In 2001, she was acquired by the McAllister Towing and Transportation Company of New York, New York.
+Where she was renamed as the Ellen McAllister.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil, and 1,290 gallons of potable water.

 The towing gear includes a JonRie InterTech 200 winch, mounted on her bow.
 Outfitted with 450(ft) of 7(in) Neutron rope.
 Her original underwater submarine fendering was kept, and refurbished.